 We can take an analogy from cookery.
 The objective is to bake a cake.
 The equivalent of the syllabus is the list of ingredients for the cake but with no measures given and no recipe.
 Different cooks will produce different cakes with the same ingredients and sometimes no cake at all.

-To ensure a consistent cake from all the cooks there needs to be a recipe that includes measures and process.
-Even then, the quality of the cake may vary but at least the product is recognisable as a cake resembling the picture in the book!
+To ensure a consistent cake from all the cooks, there needs to be a recipe that includes measures and processes.
+Even then, the quality of the cake may vary, but at least the product is recognisable as a cake resembling the picture in the book!